MagnusSletten/nmrlipids-data-portal/README.md

 Github Gateway and Databank APi are run in Docker containers on a shared Docker network.

-Nginx makes all traffic directed towards /app/ go to the Github Gateway.
+Nginx makes all traffic directed towards /app/ go to the Github Gateway and /api/ goes towards Databank API.

-Communication towards the Databank Api container is done exclusively through the Github Gateway.

 Authentication is done via Github's API through a registered a Github Oauth application.